 When animals are kept together in unnaturally large numbers, the amount of waste they produce can become an environmental health problem which is dangerous both for the animals and for people living near the farms.
 Mismanagement of manure leads to pollution of surface water, ground water and soils.

-human health impacts
+Human health impacts immense

 The risks to human health from intensive farming are well-documented and relatively well-known in the developing world.
 People are increasingly suffering from chronic diseases that are connected with eating too much of the wrong sorts of food or from diseases transmitted from animals to humans (zoonoses).